Law of Equity

 Google’s appeal of the CA’s decision was heard by the UK Supreme Court (UKSC) at the end of April 2021 when the court was asked to determine three key issues, the latter two being relevant to collective redress mechanisms more generally:

-The UKSC held that to bring a claim for compensatory damages for a breach of the DPA 1998, a claimant must establish that there has been a breach, and that damage – in the form of material damage or distress – has been suffered as a result.
+The UKSC held that to bring a claim for compensatory damages for a breach of the DPA98, a claimant must establish that there has been a breach, and that damage – in the form of material damage or distress – has been suffered as a result.
 As this would involve an assessment of individual damages and loss, the claim could not proceed as a representative action under CPR 19.6 as the “same interest” requirement had not been met.
 In cases requiring an individual assessment of damages, the UKSC suggested that the representative action procedure could still be used to determine common issues of fact or law, leaving issues that require individual determination to be dealt with subsequently, and that future claims arising under the UK GDPR regime might be decided differently.
-Claimants have since sought to further test the court’s resolve in respect of the representative action procedure, with subsequent representative actions being pursued against big tech companies, although these actions were subsequently withdrawn due to legal uncertainty over data privacy litigation in the wake of Lloyd.

 In August 2021, after initially refusing to grant a CPO to allow a collective action to proceed, the CAT re-considered Mr Merricks’ application and approved certification of the class in the Merricks v Mastercard (2021) CAT 28 competition action, allowing the claim to proceed as a collective proceeding.
-The case concerns the claim that Mastercard contravened competition law for almost 16 years by charging excessive "interchange fees" – fees paid by businesses when transactions are made using a Mastercard – which ultimately, it is alleged, resulted in higher prices being charged to consumers.
-The claim was brought on behalf of all UK shoppers – unless they choose to opt out – and will affect anyone who was living in the UK and of working age between 1992 and 2008, even if they did not have a Mastercard.
-The claim is worth approximately GBP14 billion.
+The case concerns the claim that Mastercard contravened competition law for almost 16 years by charging excessive “interchange fees” – fees paid by businesses when transactions are made using a Mastercard – which ultimately, it is alleged, resulted in higher prices being charged to consumers.
+The claim has been brought on behalf of all UK shoppers – unless they choose to opt out – and will affect anyone who was living in the UK and of working age between 1992 and 2008, even if they did not have a Mastercard.
+The claim is now reported to be worth approximately GBP146.7 billion.
 Arguably, the CAT certification has potentially opened the floodgates for similar large-scale competition actions and has set a precedent for what is potentially the largest damages award in legal history.
+Since the CAT’s decision in August 2021, several CPOs have been granted.

-Although the collective proceedings regime is currently only available for private competition claims, in light of the EU Collective Redress Directive and the outcome in certification of the Merricks case, CPO legislators in England and Wales may be forced to consider widening the scope of the collective proceedings regime to allow other types of claims to be pursued by this, or a similar mechanism, to ensure the framework in England and Wales continues to travel in the same direction as the EU.
+On 26 July 2023, the UKSC handed down its decision in the PACCAR Truck Appeal (R (on the application of PACCAR Inc and others) v Competition Appeal Tribunal and others), ruling that litigation funding agreements which allow the funder to receive a percentage of any damages award constitute a damages-based agreement within the meaning of Section 58AA of the Courts and Legal Services Act 1990 (CSLA).
+Accordingly, funders will be required to comply with Section 58AA of the CSLA and the Damages-Based Agreement Regulations 2013.
+Although the collective proceedings regime is currently only available for private competition claims, in light of the EU Collective Redress Directive and the outcome in certification of the Merricks case, CPO legislators in England and Wales may in time consider widening the scope of the collective proceedings regime to allow other types of claims to be pursued by this, or a similar mechanism, to ensure the framework in England and Wales continues to travel in the same direction as that of the EU.

 Group Litigation Orders

-To date, 109 GLOs have been ordered, in cases ranging from tax litigation to medical negligence to child abuse.
+To date, 112 GLOs have been ordered (while two others were recommended in 2023 but are not currently listed on the High Court’s website), in cases ranging from tax litigation to medical negligence to child abuse.
 Historically, the mechanism has received some criticism, however it continues to provide the main procedure for determining a large number of disputes concurrently.
 While it is likely that GLOs will continue to provide the main process by which large numbers of affected claimants conduct court proceedings in the UK for the foreseeable future, those seeking to make use of this mechanism should be aware of the pitfalls of making an application for a GLO prematurely.
-As seen in the case of Waterfield v Dentality Ltd (Dentality @Hoddeston) (2020) 8 WLUK 90, courts remain quick to dismiss applications for GLOs that they deem to be “inadequate and premature”, particularly in circumstances where actionable loss has not been satisfactorily proven and it is not clear if the claimants seriously intend to proceed to litigation.
+As seen in the case of Waterfield v Dentality Ltd (Dentality @Hoddeston) (2020) 8 WLUK 90, courts are quick to dismiss applications for GLOs that they deem to be “inadequate and premature”, particularly in circumstances where actionable loss has not been satisfactorily proven, and it is not clear if the claimants seriously intend to proceed to litigation.

 Over recent years, there has been an increase in foreign claimants pursuing group litigation in the UK.